Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Disk-shocking effects on a subhalo population

 The semi-analytical SL17 model \cite{StrefEtAl2017} (see also \citerefs{StrefEtAl2019,HuettenEtAl2019,FacchinettiEtAl2020}) was designed to consistently incorporate a smooth DM halo, baryonic components (disk/s, bulge/s), together with a subhalo population covering the entire mass range allowed by particle DM models, into a global galactic mass model for a target galaxy.
-It was calibrated for the MW from the mass model constrained on kinematic data by McMillan in \citeref{McMillan2017}.
-The model assumptions are as follows: (i) subhalos are building blocks of galactic halos; (ii) if they were hard spheres, they would simply spatially track the overall DM density profile, and retain their initial properties (cosmological mass function, concentration distribution, inner density profiles, etc. --- which can be estimated by investigating the properties of field subhalos); (iii) tidal stripping and mergers are responsible for altering and depleting them.
-The SL17 model therefore consists in evolving a subhalo population following an overall spherically symmetric DM density profile, starting from initial cosmological properties (virial masses $m=m_{200}$, concentration $c=c_{200}$, position $R$), and then plug in tidal effects to redistribute the DM stripped away from subhalos to the smooth DM component.
+It was calibrated for the MW from the mass model constrained on kinematic data by McMillan in \citeref{McMillan2017}, but, by construction, it can be adapted to any host halo object (see examples in \cite{FacchinettiEtAl2022a,LacroixEtAl2022}).
+The model assumptions are the following: (i) subhalos are building blocks of galactic halos; (ii) if they were hard spheres, they would simply spatially track the overall DM density profile, and retain their initial properties (cosmological mass function, concentration distribution, inner density profiles, etc. --- which can be assessed from the properties of field subhalos); (iii) tidal stripping and mergers are responsible for altering and depleting them.
+The SL17 model therefore consists in evolving a subhalo population following an overall spherically symmetric DM density profile, starting from initial cosmological properties (virial masses $m=m_{200}$, concentration $c=c_{200}$, position $R$), and then plugging in tidal effects to redistribute the DM stripped away from subhalos to the smooth DM component.
 The model is statistical in essence, because subhalos are described by probability density functions (PDFs) for their position $R$, mass $m$, and concentration $c$.
-Tidal stripping is then responsible for spatially-dependent mass losses, which make subhalos with initially the same virial mass $m$ end with different tidal (hence physical) masses $m_{\rm t}(m,c,R)$ further depending on both position and concentration.
-This procedure makes the overall parametric PDF fully intricate, as tidal masses exhibit strong dependencies on the other parameters.
-Although the SL17 model can be derived for any assumption as for the inner density profiles of subhalos, we will assume Navarro-Frenk-White (NFW) \cite{NavarroEtAl1996a} inner profiles in this paper.
+Tidal stripping is then responsible for spatially-dependent mass losses, which make subhalos with initially the same virial mass $m$ find themselves with different tidal (hence physical) masses $m_{\rm t}(m,c,R)$ depending on both position and concentration.
+This procedure makes the overall parametric PDF fully intricate and therefore not separable, as tidal masses exhibit strong dependencies on all the other model parameters.
+Although the SL17 model can be derived for any assumption for the inner density profiles of subhalos, we will assume Navarro-Frenk-White (NFW) \cite{NavarroEtAl1996a} inner profiles in this paper.